exakat/php-dictionary/dictionary/binary.ini.rst

 Binary has several distinct usages:

-+ binary integers: a way to represent numbers with 0 and 1
++ Binary integers: a way to represent numbers with 0 and 1
-+ binary operators: operators that use 2 arguments
++ Binary operators: operators that use 2 arguments
-+ binary search: a search technique over a sorted array
++ Binary search: a search technique over a sorted array
-+ binary executable: the compiled version of PHP, not as source code
++ Binary executable: the compiled version of PHP, not as source code

 Generally, binary refers to the binary integers.